Polymer/old-docs-site/1.0/docs/devguide/properties.md

     });

-**Array mutation APIs.** Observing changes to arrays is dependent on the change to the array being made through one of the [array mutation APIs](#array-mutation) provided on Polymer elements, which provides the required notification to elements with registered interest.
+**Array mutation methods.** Observing changes to arrays is dependent on the change to the array being made through one of the [array mutation methods](#array-mutation) provided on Polymer elements, which provides the required notification to elements with registered interest.
 {: .alert .alert-info }